The "Harzer Wandernadel"

 The Harz monastery trail opens up a picturesque landscape and affords beautiful views of the Harz mountains.
 Apart from the convent "Heaven's Gates" in Wernigerode, cultural and historical treasures can be seen in all the other monasteries along the way.
 The Harz monastery trail is also well suited to those travelling by bicycle in the Harz.

-The tourist information office in Ilsenburg is the point of contact for questions regarding the Harz monastery trail.
+The Harzer Tourismusverband office in Goslar is the point of contact for questions regarding the Harz monastery trail.

 Harzer Borderland Trail on the Green Belt